-The treatment of patients with locoregionally recurrent colon cancer should be multidisciplinary, and curative resection should adhere to the principles of primary resection
+The treatment of patients with locoregionally recurrent colon cancer should be multidisciplinary, and curative resection should adhere to the principles of primary resection and should be performed when indicated to improve overall survival.

 Management of Peritoneal Carcinomatosis

 The treatment of patients with peritoneal carcinomatosis should be multidisciplinary and individualized and may include surgical cytoreduction (debulking).
 The role of intraperitoneal chemotherapy remains insufficiently defined.